lucmichalski/openwfh-docker-compose/docker-compose/duplicati/README.md

 - `PUID` For UserID - see explanation below
 - `PGID` For GroupID - see explanation below
 - `TZ` Specify a timezone
-- `PASSWORD` Optional web gui password, if not provided, there will be no auth.
-- `SUDO_PASSWORD` If this optional variable is set, user will have sudo access in the code-server terminal with the specified password.

 ### User / Group Identifiers
 When using volumes (`-v` flags) permissions issues can arise between the host OS and the container, we avoid this issue by allowing you to specify the user `PUID` and group `PGID`.